oroinc/documentation/book/search.rst

 Search
 ======

-The `SearchBundle`_ as part of the Oro Platform allows to create an advanced search index for mapped objects and to perform advanced queries on the indexed data.
+As part of the Oro Platform, the `SearchBundle`_ allows you to create an advanced search index for mapped objects and to perform advanced queries on the indexed data.